LivelyKernel/LivelyKernel/README.md

 For feedback, announcement and discussions, please feel invited to subscribe to our [mailing list](http://lively-kernel.org/list/index.html).

-This repository is a fork of the Lively Kernel Webwerkstatt wiki at [HPI](http://www.lively-kernel.org/repository/webwerkstatt/).
-To learn more about the motivation and long-term vision for this repository see [the wiki](https://github.com/rksm/LivelyKernel/wiki/Repository-Purpose).
+This repository is a fork of the Lively Kernel [Webwerkstatt wiki](http://www.lively-kernel.org/repository/webwerkstatt/) at HPI.
+See this project's [wiki](https://github.com/rksm/LivelyKernel/wiki/Repository-Purpose) to learn about the motivation and long-term vision for this repository.

 Current build status of the master branch: [![Build Status](https://secure.travis-ci.org/rksm/LivelyKernel.png?branch=master)](http://travis-ci.org/rksm/LivelyKernel)